 To help you out, we’ve put together a list of seven fresh eLearning examples to get you inspired!

 Help your new employees get settled quickly and easily with an onboarding course.
 Let your newcomers know what your PLM applications and core systems are, how you’re organized, what kind of products you work with, how to get help and where to find instructions.

 The good thing is that an onboarding course is not just for new employees – it helps your team to build a transparency culture, where internal processes are documented and everyone works towards a common way of working.

-2. PLM Concept
+2. PLM Concepts

 A concept should be more than just a document.
-Bring PLM into motion with an eCourse that guides learners through key PLM components in your organization in a modern way, and let your them come back to it every now and then.
+Bring PLM into motion with an eCourse that guides learners through key PLM components in your organization in a modern way, and let them come back to it every now and then.
 With eLearning, you can tie together theory and practice and make PLM a bit easier to navigate.

 Browse through our Agile Foundations eCourse to get an idea of what your “Digital PLM Concept” might look like!

 3. Project /program management

 You finally managed to get that CPQ study into the budget to replace your out-dated product configurator.
 After a productive kick-off meeting, a part of your team gets to study the existing functionality.
 “Why is the workflow this way?”
 “Who needs this functionality?”
 “Who defined the original requirements?”
 “Why can’t I access the code?”